Russia Says 3 Killed In Ukrainian Shelling Of Donetsk - UrduPoint

 Moscow, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2024) Ukraine fired artillery rounds at the Russian-held city of Donetsk on Monday, killing at least three people and wounding three others, Kremlin-backed officials said.

-Donetsk, a city in eastern Ukraine occupied by Russia and its proxy forces since 2014, has repeatedly been targeted by what Moscow has called indiscriminate Ukrainian shelling.
+Donetsk in eastern Ukraine, occupied by Russia and its proxy forces since 2014, has been repeatedly targeted by what Moscow has called indiscriminate Ukrainian shelling.

-Video distributed by Russian state media showed bodies lying on a street littered with debris and broken pieces of metal, while another showed a small crater on the ground.
+A video shared by Russian state media showed bodies lying on a street littered with debris and broken pieces of metal, while another showed a small hole-like crater on the ground.

 Russia and Ukraine have accused each other of a sharp escalation in attacks on civilian areas over the past two months.
 On January 21, Russian-backed officials accused Ukraine of striking a suburb of Donetsk, killing 27 people, many of whom were shopping at a busy market.

-Ukrainian shelling and drone attacks in Russia's Belgorod region bordering Ukraine on Monday wounded at least one person and damaged several homes, governor Vyacheslav Gladkov said.

-Ukraine said Russia fired shells at its military and civilian areas across the country on Monday, launching rocket attacks at least 86 times over the past day.
+Ukraine said Russia fired rockets at military and civilian areas across the country on Monday, firing rockets at least 86 times over the past day.

 Recent Stories